by Leander Milbrecht

 Is COVID-19 to blame?

-Trzaskowski, who had competed against Polish President Andrzej Duda in the summer and had lost, tried during the election campaign to hit the same queerhostile score to convince conservative voters.
+Trzaskowski, who had competed against Polish President Andrzej Duda in the summer and had lost, tried to blow into the same queerhostile horn during the election campaign to convince conservative voters.
 When asked by Reuters, a spokeswoman of Warsaw City Hall said that the implementation of the Charter was a complex process – made even more difficult by the COVID-19 pandemic.

-The filmmaker and queer activist Bartosz Staszewski, who drew international attention to the issue with his photo project on “LGBT-free zones”, told Reuters that the lighting of a bridge over the Vistula in Warsaw made him think of a transactivist who died after jumping off the bridge.
+The filmmaker and queer activist Bartosz Staszewski, who drew international attention to the issue with his photo project on “LGBT-free zones”, told Reuters that the lighting of a bridge over the Vistula in Warsaw made him think of a trans activist who died after jumping off that bridge.

 “I have such terribly bad associations when now the same bridges are simply illuminated with rainbow light and nothing else happens in Warsaw”.